We are no longer accepting event proposals for the British Science Festival 2023. Watch this space for the 2024 applications!

 What is the date and location of the Festival?

-The Festival will take place in Exeter from Thursday 7 – Sunday 10 September 2023 and will be hosted by the University of Exeter.
+The Festival will take place in East London from Wednesday 11– Sunday 15 September 2024 and will be hosted by the University of East London.
+Exact venues and locations will be selected and confirmed in Spring of 2024.

 What time will my event take place?

-We anticipate the overall programme each day to start as early as 11.00 and finish as late as 22.30.
-The start time and duration of each event will depend on its format, as well as which part of the wider BSF23 programme it is scheduled under (e.g. daytime events, evening Lates etc).
+We anticipate the overall programme each day to start as early as 10.00 and finish as late as 22.30.
+The start time and duration of each event will depend on its format, as well as which part of the wider British Science Festival programme it is scheduled under (e.g. daytime events, evening takeovers etc).
+There will be an option to repeat your event across multiple days, if this is of interest.

 What kind of audience should my event be aimed at?